Seychelles Languages - Your Guide to Creole and Important Translations You Must Know

 Step into Seychelles and be greeted by one of these phrases.
-Located in the Indian Ocean, this archipelago was once colonized by British and French and hence has French, English, and Creole as its official languages.
+Located in the Indian Ocean, this archipelago was once colonized by British and French and hence has French, English, and Creole as the official Seychelles languages.
 Though the people are fluent in English, day to day conversations are usually made in Seychellois Creole which is also the language spoken by the majority of the population (approximately 95%).
-Here is a quick glance at the extent of the usage of each jargon in this nation.
+Here is a quick glance at the extent of the usage of Seychelles languages.

 1. Seychellois Creole

-The pronunciation of words is quite similar to that of French but with slight variations.
+The pronunciation of words in this Seychelles language is quite similar to that of French but with slight variations owing to the local twist to the nation's culture an usage.
 For example, Good morning is said as "Bonjour" in French, whereas it is said as "Bonzour" in Seychellois Creole.
 So you can see how the two bear resemblance.

 The French were the first ones to conquer the Seychelles islands which started in 1744 when the French East India Company first took control of Mauritius.
 Though the period of their colonization was short, the French customs and traditions had dominated the people of Seychelles completely.
 The modern-day culture of Seychelles is based on the French principles to a vast extent.
 In fact, the creole used here derives its basic enunciations from French only.
 Presently, only a small proportion of the population converses in French and some media sources publish in French.